Five Golden Rules to Cope with the WHY Phase

 The LVEQs – Little Voice with Endless Questions

 It’s such a frustrating thing to have every minute peppered with six-year-old’s questions, of Why?
 What?
 When?
 Where?
 How?
 You could almost describe it as a syndrome – the Little Voice with Endless Questions or LVEQs.

-So, when reading about this young boy, you get it don’t you?
+So, when reading about this boy asking too many questions, you get it don’t you?
 The long-term effect of the LVEQs is enough to plead for a Lunch Break.
 Or a Leave Pass.
 Or even a Holiday!

 Everyone has their own family stories of the LVEQs.
 My own exasperated parents would say to me: “Just because” or, “Because I said so.”

 It didn’t really answer the questions, but it kept the peace.

 And I must have asked this next question often when out in the back shed on hot, sunny days: